History of Michigan State University: Agricultural Roots

 It is noteworthy that the agricultural college’s enabling legislation mandated a curriculum that went far beyond practical agriculture: “The course of instruction in said college shall include the following branches of education, viz: an English and scientific course, natural philosophy, chemistry, botany, animal and vegetable anatomy and physiology, geology, mineralogy, meteorology, entomology, veterinary art, mensuration, leveling and political economy, with bookkeeping and the mechanic arts which are directly connected with agriculture, …” From its inception, the Agricultural College of the State of Michigan offered courses of study that would characterize the land-grant philosophy of higher education after the passage of the Morrill Act in 1862.
 Michigan’s agricultural college educated people to be well-informed citizens, as well as good farmers.
 The school offered a three-part curriculum that balanced liberal arts, science and practical vocational studies.
 Williams also excluded Latin and Greek studies from the early curriculum.
 The College did require three hours of daily manual labor, which helped students defray expenses and develop the campus infrastructure while students learned scientific principles through their efforts.

 However, after just two years, Williams ran into conflict with the managing State Board of Education.
 Despite Williams' eloquent defense of an all-round education for the masses, the board saw the College as inefficient and had far deviated from the agriculture focus as the founder, John Clough Holmes, had anticipated.
 Indeed, some agriculturalists began protesting against the College's unpractical curriculum with some even calling for the College's abolition.
 In 1859, Williams resigned.
 The Board then reduced the curriculum to a two-year, vocation-oriented farming program, a move that resulted almost overnight in a drastic reduction in enrollment.
 The school was soon in dire financial straits and threatened with dissolution.
-After resigning from the College, Williams was elected to Michigan's legislature, and thereafter, elevated to lieutenant governor.
+After resigning from the College, Williams was elected to Michigan's legislature, and thereafter, elevated to president pro tem of the Michigan Senate.
 He helped pass the Reorganization Act of 1861.
-That new law mandated that the College have a four-year curriculum and the power to grant master's degrees.
+Following Bela Hubbard’s foundational memorial conceptualizing an "enlightened liberal education," the Reorganization Act mandated the College offer courses in English language and literature, mathematics, moral philosophy, history, civil engineering, technology, and household economy.
+The new law also mandated that the College have a four-year curriculum and the power to grant master's degrees.
 Under the act, a newly created body known as the State Board of Agriculture took over from the State Board of Education in running the institution.
 At that time, the legislature adopted the name of State Agricultural College.